-The Roadmap provides sensible and gradual steps to a COVID recovery that will reconnect our communities and keeps our economy moving by supporting business, industry and Queensland jobs.
+The Roadmap provides sensible and gradual steps to a COVID recovery that will reconnect our communities and keep our economy moving by supporting business, industry and Queensland jobs.

 How far we’ve come

-Due to our hard work together, strong borders, testing, and rapid response, we have eased restrictions.
+Due to Queenslanders’ hard work, strong borders, testing and rapid response, restrictions have eased.

 - Our kids can go to school and play sport.